Adam-Golan/vanilla-standard/readMe.md

 - **Pages**: Comes with **Home**, **Contact Us**, and **About** pages pre-configured.

 A solid choice for mid-sized projects or those needing more out-of-the-box functionality.

+## !!!ATTENTION!!!
+Sitemap script requires the following libraries to be global on your machine:
+- url
+- path
+- fs